Skip to main content

 Yes, the works will require pool closure.
 The exact time is to be determined by the tender process but we are estimating the pool make take around 12 weeks but this will need to be confirmed closer to the time.
 We will be taking steps to limit the closure as much as possible.

-We are expecting the whole site will be closed for one to two weeks in November/December when we switch over power supply from the pole transformer to the new substation kiosk, change over the domestic hot water system from gas to electric and switch to a heat recovery system in the changerooms.
+We are expecting the whole site will be closed for two weeks in November when we switch over power supply from the pole transformer to the new substation kiosk, change over the domestic hot water system from gas to electric and switch to a heat recovery system in the changerooms.